hacktivist123/Awesome-Cloud-Foundry/README.md

 # Articles

-This is a list of Articles based on various Cloud Foundry concepts and topics that can be very useful.
+This is a list of articles based on various Cloud Foundry concepts and topics that are very useful.

 ## Buildpacks